-- i) In the case of international competitions held under the sporting code of the FIA, an FIA logo together with that of MSA. - ii) In the case of international competitions held under the sporting code of the FIM, an FIM logo together with that of MSA. - iii) In the case of national competitions held under the permit of MSA, an MSA logo and an MSA environmental logo (See Appendix R Art.
-2(ii) (f) regarding penalty for non-compliance). - iv) FIA, FIM and MSA logos are available from MSA.
+- i) In the case of international competitions held under the sporting code of the FIA, an FIA logo together with that of MSA. - ii) In the case of international competitions held under the sporting code of the FIM, an FIM logo together with that of MSA. - iii) In the case of national competitions held under the permit of MSA, an MSA logo (See Appendix R Art.
+2 (f) regarding penalty for non-compliance). - iv) FIA, FIM and MSA logos are available from MSA.